 Different interventions “work” for different people.
-We provide HANDLE because we continue to be extremely impressed with how often HANDLE helps with sensory-motor and attention issues even when other interventions haven’t.
+The McNatt Learning Center provides HANDLE because we continue to be extremely impressed with how often HANDLE helps with sensory-motor, attention, and stress-response issues—even when other interventions haven’t.
 Here are nine aspects to the HANDLE approach, which together make it uniquely effective:

 - We see behavior as communication.

 - We support enduring relationships.